 With something as valuable as collagen, you want to make sure you are getting what you pay for.
 Now, by using this hydroxyproline calculation, you can know exactly what you are getting.

 Restore and Maintain Your Youthfulness with Collagen Complex

 Youthful-looking skin, lustrous hair and strong nails are just the tip of the iceberg when considering all of collagen’s potential benefits for your overall health.*

-Not only can supplemental collagen help you turn back the years in your appearance, but it can also help you move with ease and feel confident that your body’s tissues, bones and gut are receiving the support they may need.*
+With supplemental collagen, you can help turn back the years in your appearance and move with ease, while feeling confident that your body’s tissues, bones and gut are receiving the support they may need.*

 Formulated from three of the finest ingredient sources of collagen, Collagen Complex provides the collagen your body needs to not only look and feel but also function at its optimal best.*

 Whether you choose Collagen Complex in tablet form or delicious vanilla or chocolate flavored-powders, you receive the same three excellent sources of collagen that will help erase the signs of early aging – and put some new spring in your step.*

 Take Control of Your Health® with Collagen Complex with its three outstanding sources of collagen from land and sea, and order your supply today.